-According to Mayo Clinic, there are four main risk factors when it comes to the development of a milk allergy: Certain factors may increase the risk of developing a milk allergy including: (10)
+There are some risk factors when it comes to the development of a milk allergy, together with other factors that may increase the risk of developing a milk allergy such as:

 - Age: It’s more common for children to have a milk allergy.